 Whether you set out to make a batch of mini pies from scratch or you make them with bits of leftover pastry there are so many delicious things you can fill them with.

 Savoury mince (for extra flavour, try sprinkling a little grated cheddar over the pies before baking)

 Hot pot , corned beef hash, beef stew

 Cheese and onion – fry a little chopped onion, add it to some mashed potato, grate in some mature cheddar cheese and season to taste.
 You can also add a little *Dijon mustard to the mixture too, which will bring out the sharpness of the cheese beautifully.

-And for a real wild card how about some *baked beans??
+And for a real wild card how about packing your pies with *baked beans??

 Or how about filling the pies with sausage meat and maybe a little dot of *chilli jam before baking.
 Just allow a little longer for the pies to cook if using raw meat and of course check thoroughly cooked.